-Here at Inca Expert Travel, your health and comfort is always our top priority.
-We understand that the outbreak of coronavirus in Peru and around the world has brought a lot of confusion to travelers.
+Here at Inca Expert Travel, your health and comfort are always our top priority.
+We understand that coronavirus in Peru and around the world has brought a lot of confusion to travelers.
 Please rest assured that we are always here for you to bring peace of mind while preserving every bit of the wonder that your upcoming trip beholds.
 If you need to speak with someone directly, remember we are just a call or email away to bring clarity and support.